Dadpops/Python-Projects/README.md

 # Python-Projects

-Practice Project for getting back into Github
+Practice Project for practicing python, Git, and others